Krokop/cv/index.md

 **From 08/2019 to 01/2020**

-Description: Two main projects were focus on online sales.
-Idea was to write projects from scratch with gathered requirements from client.
+Description: Two main projects were focused on online sales.
+Idea was to write projects from scratch be client requirements.
 There were two teams with 2 backend and 2 frontend engineers.

 Technology stack:
 * Python 3.6